SirRuggie/MBR-xbebenk/InitialSetup.md

 ## Installation Complete
-If all the previous installation steps have been completed, to to the Usage page for further instructructions.
+If all the previous installation steps have been completed, go to the Usage page for further instructructions.
 [MyBotRun Usage](Usage.md)